You can apply to join UCAS at any time.

 The capitation fee is invoiced twice a year – 60% in August, and the remaining 40% in February.

-Fees for the 2023 UCAS Undergraduate and Conservatoire admissions cycle are:
+Fees for the 2024 UCAS Undergraduate admissions cycle are:

 Minimum charge: £3,600 (including VAT)